KISTI-IITR/study/README.md

 # Neural Network Study
 THis is a repository for the study at IITR, KISTI.
-The goal of this study is to understand the recent work of Neural Network quantization and so on.
+The goal of this study is to understand the recent work of Neural Network quantization and other neural network compression techniques.
-The topic of this study are as follows
+The topics of this study covered here are as follows:

 ## Quantization
 ### Binarization